sishen/omniauth-bitbucket/README.md

 To use it, you'll need to signup and create a new application or use your existing OAuth consumer and secret keys.

+At a minimum, your BitBucket OAuth scopes must be set to `email,repository` for the OAuth flow to complete.

 ## Install

 Add dependency to your Gemfile: